 What is the Pupil Premium?

 The Pupil Premium Grant (PPG) is additional funding for publicly funded schools in England to raise the attainment of disadvantaged pupils of all abilities and help close any gaps in attainment between them and their peers.
 It is allocated to schools to enable them to support children who are currently known to be eligible for free school meals (FSM) or have been at any time in the last six years or pupils who have left local authority care following adoption, Special Guardianship Order or Child Arrangements Order.
-This type of PPG is currently £1,320 per child.
-Schools also receive PPG for children in local authority care at a rate of £1,800 per child in Lancashire.
+These types of PPG are currently £1,320 per child and £1,900 per child respectively.
+Schools also receive PPG for children in local authority care at a rate of £1,500 per child in Lancashire.